Julia-1439/calculator/README.md

 A lot of time was spent on ensuring my commits were modular and commit messages & explanations were quality.
 Using `git add --patch` for the former was very useful.
 Perhaps I spent too much time on this, but I feel I will get better with time deciding what to commit and what not to.

+Overall, I am really happy with how this turned out!
+The finished product is incredibly gratifying to look at and play with.
+All the planning, research, testing, bug-fixing, and perseverence paid off, and I'm addicted ;)

 ## Definitions
 The following are terms we use in our commits and comments (starting in commit afb25e1).
 Each `*` indicates an arbitrary operator.